etsafe11/practical_machine_learning/README.md

-# You can knit the index.Rdm file to HTML and see the analysis.
+# You can knit the index.Rmd file to HTML and see the analysis.
 Or you can use the following link:
 # https://etsafe11.github.io/practical_machine_learning/